adamleonardhubble/Fuzzy-Logic-and-Knowledge-Based-Systems-AI-/README.md

 Work published as a book chapter, within:

-Fuzzy Logic: Recent Applications and Developments, Chapter 11
+Fuzzy Logic: Recent Applications and Developments (Chapter 11)

 Available from: https://www.springer.com/in/book/9783030664732#otherversion=9783030664749